Shinji Ikari: Voice

-The Rebuild of Evangelion dub also presented obstacles.
-On the last day of recording for the film Evangelion: 2.0 You Can (Not) Advance (2009), Ogata was forced to scream; she collapsed on the studio floor, and Anno sat with her.
+The Rebuild of Evangelion acting also presented obstacles.
+On the last day of recording for the film Evangelion: 2.0 You Can (Not) Advance (2009), Ogata had to scream again; she collapsed on the studio floor, and Anno sat with her.
 He praised her work and shook her hand, thanking her for "keeping the character's feelings unchanged" and for adding her thirteen years of experience "to the current Shinji".

-In the following film, Evangelion: 3.0 You Can (Not) Redo (2012), in which Shinji is treated coldly by the rest of the cast, Ogata stated that she felt like him and experienced emotional pain.
-She first saw the scene in which Kaworu Nagisa reveals to Shinji the conditions of planet Earth in her home when it was not yet animated.
+In the following film, Evangelion: 3.0 You Can (Not) Redo (2012), in which the rest of the cast treats Shinji coldly, Ogata stated that she felt like him and experienced emotional pain.
+She first saw the scene in which Kaworu Nagisa reveals to Shinji the conditions of planet Earth in her home when the staff had yet to animate it.
 The recordings took place in March 2012, and she associated the destroyed landscape of the film with images of the 2011 Tōhoku earthquake and tsunami, imagining that the catastrophe was her fault.
 During the pre-score, the drawings for Kaworu's death scene were unclear in the animatic, and the staff animated the keyframes during the recording touch-ups.
-Ogata was shocked when she performed the scene and stated that her interpretation could reflect her emotional state, resulting "kind of traumatic".

-For the final installment, Evangelion: 3.0+1.0 Thrice Upon a Time (2021), Ogata was involved more heavily in the plot's development.
-Anno felt he could no longer understand Shinji since his current self was closer to Gendo, so he needed Ogata's input.
+Ogata was shocked when she performed the scene and stated that her interpretation could reflect her emotional state, making the experience "kind of traumatic".
+For the final installment, Evangelion: 3.0+1.0 Thrice Upon a Time (2021), Ogata played a larger role in the plot's development.
+Anno felt that his current self had grown closer to Gendo and had consequently lost touch with Shinji's perspective, so he needed Ogata's input.
 He also thought that the only people who could recognize Shinji's feelings were Ogata herself and his assistant, Ikki Todoroki.
 Ogata also recounted that Anno had asked her what sort of ending she would prefer "as Shinji".
-His adult self in the film is voiced by Ryūnosuke Kamiki, while Spike Spencer and Casey Mongillo voiced him in the ADV and Netflix English dubs, respectively.
+Ryūnosuke Kamiki voices Shinji's adult self in the film.

+Spike Spencer and Casey Mongillo voiced Shinji in the English dubs by ADV and Netflix, respectively.
+Academic scholar Philip Brophy noted that Spike Spencer's performance portrays Shinji "as cocky when engaged in battle and petulant when having to acknowledge forced beyond his control".
+Spencer said he felt frustrated with Shinji because, in his view, the character fails to evolve and "keeps sliding back".
+He also expressed confusion about the series finale, saying that he struggled to understand the meaning of the events.
+Spencer also noted that Shinji avoids completely taking "the weak path" because "when he gets in the Evangelion, he kicks ass", and by the nineteenth episode, he lets go of his emotions: "You can't discount the fact that he's kind of a wuss when it comes to girls and talking to other people, but he's a warrior. ...
+The world's still here, and it's thanks to him."